Forensic Laboratory

 All manner of documents benefit from the detection of indented writing.
 Notably these are hold-up notes, suicide notes, offensive letters written anonymously, or simply the detection of an altered or manipulated document.
 The detection of obliterated writing found on the reverse side of a document can reveal the true nature of an authors intent.

-Fingerprints: Comparison of fingerprints can be valuable to eliminate a witness or suspect from further investigation.
-It can also be used to assist in the matching of latent prints found at a crime scene or to confirm the presence of a person at a particular location.
+Fingerprints: Collection and comparison of fingerprints can be valuable to eliminate a witness or suspect from further investigation.
+It can also be used to assist in the matching of latent prints found at a crime scene or confirm the presence of a person at a particular location.
 Fingerprints can be collected from a large number of surfaces including paper, wood, ceramic, vinyl, walls coffee mugs and glass.

 Shoe Impressions: In criminal investigations a shoe impression can be a valuable investigative tool to identify and place a particular person at a crime scene.
 It is common however to misidentify a particular wear pattern of a shoe impression.
 Law enforcement count on an accused person to be unable to obtain a second opinion.